tamirgen/hidow/README.md

 * The website should have an intuitive and minimalist design, appealing to the customers.
 * Allow users to be able to sort the products with a lot of sorting options and to make an informed decision based on previous customers' reviews.
 * Provide the users with a post-purchase summary, confirmation email, and an option to store their data for future orders and to view past orders.
-* Make sure the users' data is safe by offering secure login and by using Stripe as a secure online transactions expertise.
+* Make sure the users' data is safe by offering secured login and by using Stripe as a secured online transactions expertise for payments processing.

 <br>